 8-II.H.
-ENFORCING FAMILY COMPLIANCE WITH HQS [24 CFR 982.404(b)]
+ENFORCING FAMILY COMPLIANCE WITH HQS

 Families are responsible for correcting any HQS/UPCS violations listed in paragraph 8.I.D.
-If the family fails to correct a violation within the period allowed by the PHA (and any extensions), the PHA will terminate the family's assistance, according to the policies described in Chapter 12.
+If the family fails to correct a violation within the period allowed by the PHA

+(and any extensions), the PHA will terminate the family's assistance, according to the policies described in Chapter 12.